 - Go to Settings >> Mobile networks >> Data Roaming

 - Disable it, if you see the Roaming Mode on.

 Solution 8: Factory Resetting

-If none of the above methods couldn’t fix the mobile network not available error, try to factory reset your Android phone.
+If none of the above methods fix the mobile network not available error, try to factory reset your Android phone.
 Factory Reset returns your device back to its default state of apps, files, and settings, and shows useful against most of the software-related issues on your device.

 Note: But remember, factory reset means that your phone data, files, apps, and everything except the operating system, will be erased.
-So don’t forget to take data backup of your device.
+So don’t forget to take a data backup of your device.

 - Open Settings, and click on Backup & Reset.